biokraft/my-cursor-framework/Yolo-README.md

+> **DISCLAIMER:** This README is not up to date and will not be maintained.
+It exists solely to illustrate the Yolo mode.
+For accurate or current information, please refer to the main README.md.

 # 🔥 MY PERSONAL CURSOR FRAMEWORK: A ROCKET-FUELED GUIDE TO ABSOLUTE SLAYAGE! 🚀💅✨🤯

 Yo, code-slingers and doc-divas! 🎤 Welcome to the most EXTRAVAGANZA ✨ of best practices, MEGA-RULES that are basically cheat codes 🎮, and workflows so mind-bending 🌀 they'll have you questioning reality!
 This ain't just a framework; it's your golden ticket 🎟️ to becoming a Cursor GOD/GODDESS 👑, slinging AI like a pro and making your computer basically your intern.
 For EVERYONE – from the big brain Product Visionaries 🧑‍🎨 to the 10x Code Wizards 🧙 (and even Chad from marketing, if he behaves 🙄)!